 Waste from normal operations of commercial ships may be disposed of in all zones except Sanctuary Zones provided it is compliant with the International Convention for the Prevention of Pollution from Ships (MARPOL).

 Other ocean disposal activities are regulated by the Sea Dumping Act.
-Permits from the Department of the Environment and Energy are required for all ocean disposal activities.
+Permits from the Department of Climate Change, Energy, the Environment and Water are required for all ocean disposal activities.

 How can I be involved in marine park management?